FrancoGaytan/i18next-Presentation/README.md

       ],
      },
 ```
 Another useful thing we can also add is if we want to have cache user language saved inside our application, for instance in the localStorage.
-In that case, as we added the order array inside the detection object, we also have to add the caches, like this...
+In that case, just like we added the order array inside the detection object, we also have to add the caches, like this...
 ```
 caches: ['localStorage', 'cookie'],
 ```